 Warren Buffet famously outperformed a hedge fund over 10 years by simply buying an ETF and holding it.
 In contrast the hedge fund would regularly buy and sell investments.
 Tales like these illustrate why ETFs are all the rage.

 In this article we will cover ETFs blow-by-blow, including a list of all the Halal ETFs in one place.
-This the full list of topics we’ll cover:

 What are ETFs?